catdad/puptron/README.md

 This method will return a promise that resolved to an instance of the Puppeteer [`browser`](https://pptr.dev/#?product=Puppeteer&version=v5.2.1&show=api-class-browser) object.

-> _Note that some method, like `newPage` may not work.
+> _Note that some method, such as `newPage`, may not work.
 Use your best judgement on what you realisticaly expect a particular method to do in Electron._

 ## Examples